Updated 20 March 2025

 How do you remove dead skin from the scalp?

-When everything is going well, the dead skin on the surface of the scalp (like skin) is constantly falling off (the skin renews itself) without us noticing.
-Sometimes an imbalance may occur and, rather than falling off, this dead skin sticks to the scalp.
+When everything is going well, the dead skin on the surface of the scalp is constantly falling off (the skin renews itself) without us noticing.
+Sometimes an imbalance can occur and, rather than falling off, this dead skin sticks to the scalp.

 In this case, you can exfoliate your scalp to cleanse it thoroughly.

-There are many many grandma's recipes to cleanse the scalp, the most common being a combination of water + cider vinegar and Marseille soap + bicarbonate of soda.
+There are many grandmotherly recipes for cleansing the scalp, the most common being a combination of water + cider vinegar and Marseille soap + bicarbonate of soda.

 The lightest (water + cider vinegar) is prepared by mixing 1 part cider vinegar with 4 parts water.